 In his former life, Patrick was:

-- A law clerk for the honorable Justice Ellen A. Gorman of the Maine Supreme Judicial Court
+- A law clerk for the honorable Justice Ellen A. Gorman of the ME Supreme Judicial Court

 - A legal intern with the Conservation Law Foundation